What does it mean when a product is labelled Fairtrade? And does that mean the product is also organic?

 On top of the price of the product, Fairtrade farmers and workers receive an extra sum of money called the Fairtrade Premium, which they can invest in improving their business or projects of the community’s choice such as education, housing and protecting the local environment.

-Farmers and workers benefit from a Minimum Price when the market price for their produce falls.
+Farmers and workers benefit from the Fairtrade Minimum Price when the market price for their produce falls.
 When the market price is higher than the Fairtrade Minimum Price, producers will receive the higher market price.
 This helps farmers to secure stable, fair prices.

 Fairtrade sets social, economic and environmental standards.
 For farmers and workers, the Standards include protection of workers’ rights, environmentally sound farming practices and criteria to ensure product quality.
 For companies, these Standards include payment no lower than the Fairtrade Minimum Price and an additional Fairtrade Premium.